Welcome to CivicSpark’s 2026-2027 Service Year!

 • Fellows complete onboarding instructions (setting up PHI email, enrolling or waiving PHI benefits, I-9 verification, etc) on day 1

-• Fellows are introduced to the AmeriCorps and CivicSpark program model, including prohibited and unallowable activities
+• Fellows are introduced to the AmeriCorps and CivicSpark program model, including allowable, unallowable and prohibited activities

 • Fellows are introduced to program expectations, scheduling, and timesheets